 Data are compiled in terms of commodity classification, quantities, values, shipping weights, methods of transportation (air or vessel), duties collected, unit prices, and market share, country of origin, customs district, customs port, import charges and duties.
 Since January 1989, commodities have been compiled under the Harmonized Tariff Schedules of the United States (HTS) containing more than18,000 import commodity codes.
 Statistics are also compiled under the Standard International Trade Classification (SITC), North American Industry Classification System (NAICS), End-Use Commodity Classifications, Advanced Technology Products, and American Iron and Steel Product Groups (AISP).
 The statistics include data about all 240 U.S. trading partners, 400 U.S. ports, and 45 districts.

 Data are continuously compiled and processed.
 Documents are collected as shipments arrive and processed on a flow basis.
 Reports summarize shipments made during calendar months and years.
-Statistics are reported monthly approximately 40 to 45 days after the end of the calendar month and on a year-to-date basis.
+Statistics are reported monthly approximately 35 calendar days after the end of the reference month and on a year-to-date basis.

 A full compilation (i.e., a census) is taken of import shipments, plus U.S. Census Bureau estimates of low-valued imports and Bureau of Economic Analysis (BEA) estimates of trade in services.
 Statistics for imported goods shipments are compiled from the records filed with Customs and Border Protection, usually within 10 days after the merchandise enters the United States.
 Estimates are made for low-value shipments by country of origin, based on previous bilateral trade patterns and periodically updated.